keyboard_arrow_up

 Dynamic Suction Head

-Also known as “total suction head,” it is the combination of the static suction lift and the suction friction loss in the suction line.
+Also known as “total suction head,” it’s the combination of static suction lift and suction friction loss in the suction line.

 Effluent

-Partially or completely treated wastewater or other liquid that flows out of a septic tank or treatment unit.
+Partially or completely treated wastewater or liquid that flows from a treatment unit.

 Flapper Valve

-Rubber molded around a steel weight that seals off the inlet or outlet, preventing water from either entering or exiting the pump at the wrong time.
+A rubber valve molded around a steel weight that prevents the water from entering or exiting the pump at improper times.

 Flow Rate